Mistborn: The Final Empire: Plot

 Kelsier hopes to conquer the city by destabilizing it with a house war between the nobility and then invading with a skaa army.
 Once in control, he hopes to overthrow the Final Empire by stealing the Lord Ruler's hoard of atium, a precious metal which is the cornerstone of the Final Empire's economy.
 The crew succeeds in starting a house war by assassinating several powerful nobles and recruiting about seven thousand soldiers to join their cause.
 However, about three quarters of the soldiers are slaughtered when they foolishly attack an unimportant Final Empire garrison with the hopes of divine protection from Kelsier, who has spread rumors of his "supernatural" powers.
 The remaining soldiers are smuggled into Luthadel by Kelsier, who intends to continue the plan.
-Unfortunately, Marsh is discovered and seemingly killed, and Lord Renoux and his estate are seized and he is brought to be executed by the Canton of Inquisition, the police arm of the Final Empire.
+However, Marsh is discovered and seemingly killed, and Lord Renoux and his estate are seized and he is brought to be executed by the Canton of Inquisition, the police arm of the Final Empire.
 This Canton is made up of Steel Inquisitors, seemingly indestructible Allomancers with steel spikes driven through their eyes.
 Though Kelsier's crew manage to free most of Renoux's group and kill an Inquisitor, Kelsier is killed by the Lord Ruler himself in a dramatic confrontation in Luthadel's city square.
 Though these events appear to leave Kelsier's plan in shambles, it is revealed that his real plan was to become a martyred symbol of hope for Luthadel's superstitious skaa population.
 The skaa population reacts to his death by rising up and overthrowing the city with the help of Kelsier's army.